fatiando/2023-egu-gd-blogpost/blogpost.md

 - Transform
 -->

-Seeing into the future, we expect great things for the project.
+We expect great things for the future of the project.
 By the end of July, the Fatiando a Terra and [SimPEG][simpeg] communities will join in a [BIRS Workshop][birs] in Banff, Canada, to work on future roadmaps for the two projects and to join efforts to create further interactions.

-We plan to keep building the project, developing new tools, and improving what we already have.
+We plan to keep building the project, developing new tools, and improving the existing ones.
 Along the way we expect to gain more contributors, enlarge the community and strengthen the relationships with the rest of the Python geoscientific ecosystem.